 Using Lima's Metropolitano bus is really simple.
 It starts (or ends) in Chorrillos in the south at Matellini Station and runs along Prolongación del Paseo de la República, Av.
 Escuela Militar, Av.
 Bolognesi and the Via Expresa del Paseo de la República to Plaza Grau in the city center.
 Here the route splits into two: one bypasses the city center along Jr. Lampa, the other one follows Av.
 España to Av.
 Alfonso Ugarte.
 Both tracks reunite at Plaza Castilla and continue along Av.
 Caquete and Av.
 Tupac Amaru to the last stop at Naranjal Station in Independencia.

 Buses run daily from 05.30 am to 11.00 pm and arrive at the bus stops about every 5 to 10 minutes.
 By now two regular services stopping at all bus stops (servicio regular A and B) and one regular service operating only between the center and Barranco at special times (servicio regular C) run along the route.
 Have a look at the regular routes at this link to get an overview.
-Additionally there are four express (servicio expreso 1 to 4) and one super express service (servicio super expreso) operating only at special times and days and stopping only at designated bus stops.
-An overview of the express services can be found under this link.
+Additionally, there are four express (servicio expreso 1 to 4) and one super express service (servicio super expreso) operating only at special times and days and stopping only at designated bus stops.